cnhonker/TicketFileServer/README.md

 =the journey of classNotFound=

-It worked with browser but don't with rmiregistry ...
+It worked with browser but doesn't with rmiregistry ...

 First I looked up the HTTP Header from Chrome F12.
 The HTTP response header was messed up with unreadable code.